Fatoumata-KZ/ai-prompt-kit/README.md

 # 🧠 AI Assistant for Strategic Briefing Notes

-This applied project was developed for **JSGS 882 – Strategic Management in the Public Sector** to explore how generative AI tools can enhance internal government workflows — specifically in the writing of strategic briefing notes.
+This applied project, developed for **JSGS 882 – Strategic Management in the Public Sector**, explored how generative AI tools can enhance internal government workflows, specifically in the writing of strategic briefing notes.

 ## 🔍 Problem